 The recipient is selected according to evidence of:

-- A long-standing commitment to equity, diversity, inclusion, and access in the TESOL field.
+- A long-standing commitment to equity, diversity, inclusion, and access (DEIA) in the TESOL field.

 You will be asked for the following information to complete the nomination process.
 You are strongly encouraged to gather this information before you begin the application to expedite the nomination process.

-- Nominee's information: full name, institution (place of work), place of residence (city, state/province, country), email address, and phone number.
+- Nominee's information: full name, affiliation or institution (place of work), residence (city, state/province, country), email address, and phone number.

-- Description of the nominee's achievements and activities that demostrate their advocacy at the local/public level and efforts towards advancing DEIA (500 words max).
+- Description of the nominee's achievements and activities that demonstrate their advocacy at the local/public level and efforts towards advancing DEIA (500 words max).

 - The nominee's CV (5 pages max).